Tax Planning for 5th April 2023

 Give to charity

 Making charitable donations via the Gift Aid scheme is an effective way to reduce taxable income.
-If you make donations, it is important that you tick Gift Aid so that the charity can benefit from the basic rate tax relief.
+If donations have been made, it is important that you ticked Gift Aid so that the charity can benefit from the basic rate tax relief.
 Higher rate taxpayers should make the necessary claim on their tax return for further relief.
-If you plan on making future donations, bring these forward to 5th April to get tax relief at an earlier date.
+If future donations are planned, you may wish to bring these forward to on or before 5th April to ensure the tax relief is obtained at an earlier date.

 Check your PAYE code

-Check your PAYE tax code number for the following tax year is correct to avoid paying the wrong amount of tax.
+Employees should check that their PAYE tax code number for the following tax year is correct and ensure that any inaccuracies are amended.